meggie2002/Alberta-Workforce-and-Economic-Trend-Analysis/README.md

 # Alberta Workforce and Economic Trend Analysis
 Alberta’s economy is driven by key industries such as oil & gas, agriculture, manufacturing, construction, and technology.
 This project analyzes labor and economic trends in Alberta by examining employment, GDP, gender and age participation, and average weekly earnings across industries.
-The goal is to understand how macroeconomic forces and events—like the COVID-19 pandemic—impact the province’s workforce and economic landscape.
+The goal is to understand how macroeconomic forces and events - like the COVID-19 pandemic - impact the province’s workforce and economic landscape.
 ## Contributors
 - Jincy Thomas
 - Joshua Quartey